Hummingbirds arrived northern Minnesota

 Remove pan from stove, let mixture sit until cold

-I’m so happy to see that the hummingbirds arrived in northern Minnesota at last, regardless of the late timing and the snow.
-What’s your recipe for hummingbird syrup?
-And what kind of birds visit your back deck?
+I’m so happy to see that the hummingbirds have arrived in northern Minnesota at last, despite the late timing and the snow.

 About The Author